hyperspy/hyperspy/doc/user_guide/signal.rst

 GPU processing is supported thanks to the numpy dispatch mechanism of array functions
 - read `NEP-18 <https://numpy.org/neps/nep-0018-array-function-protocol.html>`_
 and `NEP-35 <https://numpy.org/neps/nep-0035-array-creation-dispatch-with-array-function.html>`_
 for more information.
-It means that most HyperSpy functions will work on GPU if the data is a :py:class:`cupy.ndarray` and that the required functions are implemented in ``cupy``.
+It means that most HyperSpy functions will work on a GPU if the data is a :py:class:`cupy.ndarray` and that the required functions are implemented in ``cupy``.

 .. note::